 Trusts

 Irrevocable trusts always need an EIN.
 Revocable trusts need one after the grantor dies.
-Learn which type of trust you have, when to apply, and how the process works.
+Learn who the responsible party is, when to apply, and how the SS-4 process works.

 Trusts are among the most misunderstood entities when it comes to EIN requirements.
 The rules depend entirely on the type of trust and whether the grantor is alive.
 Many trustees apply for an EIN when they do not need one, while others fail to apply when it is legally required.
 This guide clarifies the rules for every type of trust.